MuhammedBuyukkinaci/General-IT-Notes/README.md

 6) Daemon in unix-like OS = Service in Windows.

-7) Some web servers =  Apache, Nginx, Microsoft IIS
+7) Some web servers =  Apache, Nginx, Microsoft IIS, Httpd.
+Httpd is used with PHP generally.

 8) Nginx is
   - A http and reverse proxy server